-Yes No C2 Do you have a policy of placing students on a waiting list? Х C2 If yes, please answer the questions below for Fall 2015 admissions:

-- C2 Number of qualified applicants offered a place on waiting list - C2 Number accepting a place on the waiting list - C2 Number of wait-listed students admitted

-C2 Is your waiting list ranked?

-C2 If yes, do you release that information to students?

-C2 Do you release that information to school counselors?
+Yes No Do you have a policy of placing students on a waiting list? Х If yes, please answer the questions below for Fall 2018 admissions: Number of qualified applicants offered a place on waiting list Number accepting a place on the waiting list Number of wait-listed students admitted Yes No Is your waiting list ranked?
+If yes, do you release that information to students?
+Do you release that information to school counselors?
+Number of qualified applicants offered a place on waiting list Number accepting a place on the waiting list Number of wait-listed students admitted Is your waiting list ranked?
+If yes, do you release that information to students?
+Do you have a policy of placing students on a waiting list?
+If yes, please answer the questions below for Fall 2018 admissions: Number of qualified applicants offered a place on waiting list Number accepting a place on the waiting list Number of wait-listed students admitted Yes Is your waiting list ranked?
+If yes, do you release that information to students?